Prepare your video for streaming with Segue: Introduction

 ABR adaptation algorithms are well-studied, with many recent high-quality proposals~\cite{cava,akhtar2018oboe,pensieve_paper,MPC_streaming_paper}.
 The problem framing in this literature is that of using a provider's given QoE function to construct an ABR algorithm that will result in high QoE, as much as possible, when operating online across a range of network conditions and video content.

 However, this framing leaves out the offline, provider-side phase of ABR: video chunking.
 We use the term ``chunking'' to refer to cutting a video into segments, and determining what set of bitrates each segment will be encoded in.
-Most prior works and many deployed streaming platforms use constant-length segmentation, typically $4$-$6$~seconds, and the same number of bitrate tracks across each video segment within one video.
+Most prior works and deployed streaming platforms use constant-length segmentation, typically $4$-$6$~seconds, and the same number of bitrate tracks across each video segment within one video.
 While some prior work (\S\ref{sec:related}) has explored relaxing these constraints, we posit that there are new and unexplored opportunities at the intersection of the offline and online phases of ABR streaming.
 Specifically, offline chunking can be tuned based on the expected playback behavior of a video under a provider's online adaptation algorithm.

-Video complexity varies over time; we observe that some parts of a video are likelier to suffer from performance impairments like lower quality, rebuffering, and frequent bitrate track switches during playback.
+Video complexity varies over time.
+Indeed, we observe that some parts of a video are likelier to suffer from performance impairments such as lower quality, rebuffering, and frequent bitrate track switches during playback.
 Even two similarly complex segments of a video may differ in their vulnerability to performance impairments due to their surrounding context, \eg a complex segment preceded by many low-complexity segments differs from one preceded by many high-complexity ones.
 Finally, using different rate adaptation algorithms for the same video and network conditions can also change the same segment's vulnerability to impairments.

-While prior work has already explored time and space variability on a per segment granularity, we are not aware of any prior work that accounts for playback context dependence and adaptation algorithm dependence in tuning video chunking.
+While prior work has explored time and space variability on a per segment granularity, to the best of out knowledge there is no prior work that accounts for playback context dependence and adaptation algorithm dependence in tuning video chunking.
 With \name, we account for these factors in exploring the tuning of chunking along two axes: (a) segmentation, \ie deciding the lengths and boundaries of video segments that a client can fetch; and (b) augmentation, \ie adding to the provider's current bitrate track design, additional bitrate tracks for a small fraction of segments, such that more bitrate options are available to online adaptation for these segments.